Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Introduction

-To illustrate how magnetic transitions can be triggered, we study the monolayers of CrGeSe$_3$ (CGS) and CrGeTe$_3$ (CGT).
-The magnetic, electronic, and magnonic properties of these vdW materials have been widely studied \cite{Ren_2020,Hao2021,Chen2022,doi:10.1126/sciadv.abi7532,PhysRevB.98.125127}, and interest in them has increased in part because of the new 2D physics they can offer.
+To illustrate how magnetic transitions can be triggered, we study the monolayers of CrGeSe$_3$ (CGS) and CGT.
+The magnetic, electronic, and magnonic properties of these vdW materials have been widely studied \cite{Ren_2020,Hao2021,Chen2022,doi:10.1126/sciadv.abi7532,PhysRevB.98.125127,Liu2021}, and interest in them has increased in part because of the new 2D physics they can offer.
 CGS and CGT monolayers possess a rhombohedral structure and are characterized by the space group $R\bar{3}$.
 Their minimal unit cell contains 10 atoms and the structure is depicted in Fig.~\ref{Structure}(a).
 We also study a Janus version of this structure, where the top external layer is formed by Te and the bottom external by Se atoms as depicted in Fig.~\ref{Structure}(b).
 This system corresponds to the Cr$_2$Ge$_2$(Se,Te)$_3$ (CGST) stoichiometry.
-Phonon spectra calculations have shown that these lattice structures are stable \cite{CGST}.
-Recently, Monte-Carlo calculations have shown that Janus CGST can stabilize skyrmionic states \cite{CGST}.
-Other Janus magnets that have been studied in the past are Cr$_2$(I,X)$_3$ (X = Br, Cl, F) \cite{Sun2022,PhysRevB.101.060404}, Ni(X,Y) (X,Y = I, Br, Cl) \cite{PhysRevMaterials.7.054006} or Cr(Y,X) (Y = S, Se, Te; X = Cl, Br, I) \cite{Hou2022}.
-The interest in Janus magnets lies in the fact that due to the lack of inversion symmetry it is easier to induce non-collinear magnetic textures triggered by non-zero DM interactions \cite{CGST}, providing a solid platform for skyrmion-based devices in the near future.\\
+Phonon spectra calculations have shown that these lattice structures are stable \cite{CGST,PhysRevApplied.12.014020}.
+Recently, Monte-Carlo calculations have shown that Janus CGST can stabilize skyrmionic states \cite{CGST}. \\

+This article aims to provide a comprehensive understanding of how symmetry breaking through external perturbations affects the exchange parameters, serving as a clear guide for future control and tuning of the magnetic properties of 2D magnets.
 In section \ref{Sec_model} we define the parts of the spin Hamiltonian used to model the magnetic interactions and determine which ones vanish due to the symmetry of the systems under consideration.
 In section \ref{Sec_method} we give the details of the calculations.
 In section \ref{Sec_results} we present and explain the results obtained when biaxial and uniaxial strain, as well as a gate voltage are applied.
 Finally, in Section \ref{Sec_conclusions} we summarize and draw our conclusions.